kipos-lang/kipos/Roadmap.md

     - ...
 I don't think we need to specialize unquote, because it will be clear from the surrounding context, right?
     - this means we can't have an unquote in a raw cst quote ... which is probably fine?
+- [ ] might want the ability to do a "spread unquote", like `...a, which whould sploosh an array into a list of children.

+- [ ] want to be able to reorder toplevels
 - [ ] also need some evaluation

 - [ ] show parse errors better...